-Of the 10 counties where GoGreen Home has enrolled 0 loans, IOU service is limited or nonexistent in eight: Alpine, Del Norte, Lassen, Modoc, Mono, Sierra, Siskiyou, Trinity.
+Of the 10 counties where GoGreen Home has enrolled 0 loans, IOU service is limited or nonexistent in eight: Alpine, Del Norte, Lassen, Modoc, Mono, Sierra, Siskiyou, and Trinity.

-Maps of GoGreen Home Loans Enrolled by Region (Q3 2016 - Q2 2023)
+Maps of GoGreen Home Loans Enrolled by Region (Q3 2016 - Q3 2023)

-Map of GoGreen Home Loans for Properties in Disadvantaged Communities by Zip Code (Q3 2016 - Q2 2023)
+Map of GoGreen Home Loans for Properties in Disadvantaged Communities15 by Zip Code (Q3 2016 - Q3 2023)

-&lt;sup>15 For reporting purposes, CAEATFA considers properties in zip codes in the top quartile (75-100%) of CalEnviroScreen scores to be disadvantaged communities (DACs).
+15 For reporting purposes, CAEATFA considers properties in zip codes in the top quartile (75-100%) of CalEnviroScreen scores to be disadvantaged communities (DACs).
 This data uses the most recent version of CalEnviroScreen available at the time of publication.